Code-Institute-Submissions/MS2_Ball-Catch_Game/README.md

 The progress and result are easy to see.
 The game becomes more difficult based on the score and this created a will to beat my previous score.
 The contact function works and for completeness, I set up an auto reply.
+I clicked through each link to ensure it opened on a new tab and not take the user from the site.
 Along with this, I requested friends and family members to review and provide feedback.
 The results were positive.